velerofinance/community/governance/votes/Executive Vote - December 5, 2021.md

 A new collateral type, WAG, will be added to the Velero if this proposal passes.
 WAG will be added with the following parameters in the WAG-A vault type.

 * Stability Fee: 6%
-* Liquidation Ratio: 175%
+* Liquidation Ratio: 160%
-* Debt Ceiling: 2 million USDV
+* Debt Ceiling: 3 million USDV
 * Auction Lot Size: 50,000 USDV
 * Minimum Bid Increment: 3%
-* Bid Duration: 6 hours
+* Bid Duration: 140 minutes
-* Max Auction Duration: 6 hours
+* Max Auction Duration: 140 minutes
 * Liquidation Penalty: 13%
 * Dust: 500 USDV